golaraa-cerebras/line-cerebras/example_integrations/cerebras/README.md

 The async call handling function `handle_new_call` should include all the nodes and bridges between them.
 This function will be used to initialize the application object using the `VoiceAgentApp` class.

 ## Deploying the agent
-Finally, don't forget to add the `cartesia.toml` file that will install and run your script when deployed on the Agents platform.
+Finally, don't forget to add the `pyproject.toml` file that will install and run your script when deployed on the Agents platform.
 You can simply clone this repository and add it to your [agents dashboard](https://play.cartesia.ai/agents) along with your API Keys.